OctopusDeploy/docs/src/pages/docs/octopus-cloud/task-cap.md

 description: How to increase the task cap on an Octopus Cloud Instance.
 ---

-Every Octopus Deploy instance has a task cap.
-The task cap is the number of concurrent tasks an instance can run.
+Every Octopus Deploy instance has set number of concurrent tasks it can process.
+That number of concurrent tasks is known as the Octopus Task Cap.

 A task can be:

 - Deployments
 - Runbook run